10 Best Budget Impact Drivers under $100 – Reviews 2023

 The torque rating of an impact driver should be the first thing you look at when evaluating a drill.
 Torque is the amount of rotational force that a power tool can generate.
 Therefore, the higher its torque rating, the better an impact driver will be at its job.

 Manual or Motor-Powered

 Manual impact drivers rely on your strength for operation.
-As a result, they are not as powerful as most motor-powered units are.
+As a result, they are not as powerful as motor-powered.
 Nonetheless, they are quite reliable, in addition to being extremely affordable.
-For heavy-duty applications, however, it is best to use a motor-powered unit.
+However, it is best to use an electric driver for heavy-duty applications.

 Brush vs. Brushless Motor

 Drivers with brush motors are less reliable, as brush motors are highly susceptible to wear and tear.
-Brushless motors, on the other hand, tend to be more expensive.
+Brushless motors, on the other hand, are more expensive.

 In the long term, however, it pays to invest in a unit with a brushless motor because it will last longer without requiring as much maintenance.

 The ease of use of an impact driver is determined by its design and features.
 A compact and lightweight driver allows you to work longer and access tight spaces, while LED lights enhance visibility in such areas.
 Additionally, consider the ergonomics of the driver’s handle.
 It should be comfortable to hold and feature a non-slip grip to prevent accidents.